AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 This gives you a much better idea of how much you need to replace than random guessing.

+For the more precise version, use [Sweat Rate Calculator: Your Workout Hydration Plan (Water + Sodium per Hour)](/hydration/sweat-rate-calculator-workout-hydration/).

-## Do not try to “catch up” instantly
+## Do not try to catch up instantly

 One common mistake is drinking too much water too quickly.